tmtsoftware/csw/docs/src/main/services/logging.md

 Java
 :   @@snip [JLocationServiceExampleClient](../../../../examples/src/main/java/csw/services/location/JLocationServiceExampleClient.java) { #actor-mixin }

-You can mixin loggers for classes in a similar way
+Loggers for classes can be mixed in a similar way

 @@@